Patal Bhuvaneshwar: History

 According to belief, King Rituparna of the Sun dynasty (Surya Vansha) discovered the cave in the Treta Yuga.
 In the Kali Yuga, Adi Shankaracharya visited this cave in 1191 AD.
 That was the beginning of the modern pilgrimage history, at Patal Bhuvaneshwar.
 The journey inside the cave has to be carried in feeble lights, holding protective iron chains.
-The Stone formations of Sheshnag can be seen, holding the earth, heaven and the underworld.
+The stone formations of Sheshnag can be seen, holding the earth, heaven and the underworld.
 ‘Havan’ (fire sacrifice) is performed in a dimly lit, solemn atmosphere, under the spell of holy chants.
-You’ll also be impressed by the visit as these parts form the celestial heights of Shiva's abode in Mount Kailash.
 The cave, it is believed, is connected by an underground route to Mount Kailash.

-It is believed that the Pandavas and their wife Draupadi, the heroes of the Mahabharata, proceeded towards their last journey in the Himalayas after meditating here, in front of Lord Shiva.
-This hidden pilgrimage situated at 1,350 m above sea level is mainly dedicated to Lord Shiva.
-Almost every god that you would have heard of resides in this mystifying cave.
-It is also believed that you can worship at Patal Bhuvaneshwar is equivalent to worshipping the Chota Char Dham of Uttarakhand.

-The priest family, the Bhandaris are performing religious rites at Patal Bhuvaneshwar since the time of Adi Shankaracharya.
-More than 20 generations in the line.
-They are a treasure house of legends, lores, anecdotes and information about this holy place.
-It is also believed that this cave is internally connected to the four abodes /seats (Char Dham).

-According to one belief, the original human head of lord Ganesha which was cut down by lord Shiva, is situated here who creates obstacles for bad people to improve.
-This form of Ganesha is popularly known as Vighnaharta.
-The head is now not recognisable as it is covered in a layer of limestone with an 8-petaled lotus-like formation (Brahma-Kamala) on top.